Luke Biasi

-Luke A. Biasi (born July 15, 1999) is an American soccer player who currently plays as a defender for the Pittsburgh Riverhounds in the USL Championship.
+Luke A. Biasi (born July 15, 1999) is an American soccer player who currently plays as a defender for the Phoenix Rising FC in the USL Championship.

 Career

 Youth

 Biasi played high school soccer at Flowery Branch High School, as well as playing club soccer for a year with Georgia United, six years with Atlanta Fire United and a single year at the United Futbol Academy.

-College & Amateur
+College and amateur

 Biasi attended the University of Memphis to play college soccer.
 Over four seasons with the Tigers, included a truncated 2020 season due to the COVID-19 pandemic, Biasi made 49 appearances, scoring one goal and tallying two assists.
 He was named AAC All-Academic Team in both 2017 and 2018.
 In 2021, Biasi transferred to Syracuse University for his full senior season, making 18 appearances and finishing with one assist to his name.

 While at college, Biasi spent time in the USL PDL, now named the USL League Two, with Peachtree City MOBA in 2018, and Southern Soccer Academy Kings in 2021.